William Macadam: Businessman and public figure

 A burgess and a bailie of Glasgow, he became a prominent Glasgow businessman who owned and operated a mill near Glasgow and a mill and textile, calico (and shawl) printing works at Greenholm in Kilmarnock, Ayrshire, south of Glasgow on the River Irvine.

 William was the son of John McAdam and Margaret Finlay.
 His father had also been a burgess of Glasgow and an owner of the Mile End Spinning Company.

-William Macadam's operation together with that of his fellow industrialists in similar business, used new chemical processes in textile printing which enabled them to develop into large scale industries for the printing of cotton fabrics, the plants in the area soon became internationally known.
+William Macadam's operation together with that of his fellow industrialists in similar business, used new chemical processes in textile printing which enabled them to develop into large scale industries for the printing of cotton fabrics, which the plants in the area soon became internationally known for.

 Producing colours for textile printing required extensive chemical knowledge coupled with technical expertise.
 Each colour and its varying degrees of brightness had to withstand the different fixing processes and this was particularly difficult when printing Turkey Red.

 The fabrics were then made into cotton polka dot handkerchiefs (particularly favoured in France), cotton calico scarves, shawls, garments and chintzes that were used in Britain and exported to Europe and throughout the world.
 His plants seemed to have been largely involved in the weaving and printing of the heavier of these cotton cloth materials.
-The process required a lot of water hence the location on the River Irvine.
+The process required a lot of water hence the location on the River Irvine and Clyde.

-After Macadam's death in 1853, the US Civil War (1861–1865) reduced the vital cotton supplies through Glasgow from 8,700 tonnes (17,055 cwt) in 1861 to 366 tonnes (7,216 cwt) in 1864.
+After Macadam's death in 1853, the US Civil War (1861–1865) reduced the vital cotton supplies through Glasgow from 8,700 tonnes (171,252 cwt) in 1861 to 366 tonnes (7,216 cwt) in 1864.
 Without the basic raw material for their needs, this became a period of major hardship for these companies until India and West Africa became major exporters.
 Thus Macadam's former Kilmarnock plant was sold and part of it was converted into a flour mill.